 Start with your blog or other educational content.
 Create articles, videos, podcasts, and other media that provides actionable tips or advice.
 Don’t repeat what your competitors are doing.
 Make your content bigger and better.

 The same goes for your offers and lead magnets, which we’ll cover more in the next section.
 People won’t hand over their email addresses for free.
-They want something in return, whether it’s a free whitepaper, e-course, instructional video, or toolkit.
+They want something in return, whether it’s a whitepaper, e-course, instructional video, or toolkit.

 3. Build valuable lead magnets